vikashmehta292511/Deep_Learning_Project/README.md

-# Deep Learning Assignment: Feedforward Neural Network with Backpropagation
+# Deep Learning Project: Feedforward Neural Network with Backpropagation

 Implementation of a feedforward neural network from scratch for Fashion-MNIST classification, demonstrating backpropagation algorithm and comprehensive hyperparameter tuning using Weights & Biases.